-David Perlmutter, MD, a neurologist from Naples, FL, has made a very strong case for inflammation as the primary contributor.
+David Perlmutter, M.D., a neurologist from Naples, Fla., has made a very strong case for inflammation as the primary contributor.
 In his words, “The brain is on fire.”

 Inflammation is a lifesaving process used by the immune system to combat infection.
 But sometimes the inflammatory response is inappropriately activated.
 The most blatant examples are autoimmune disorders, in which the immune system ignites a full-fledged attack against the body’s own tissues,making natural anti-inflammatories necessary.

 However, chronic low-level inflammation also takes its toll.
 It releases compounds that are toxic to neurons and unleashes a cascade of free radicals that damage and destroy brain cells.

 Brain tissues affected by Alzheimer’s are rife with inflammatory chemicals.
 In addition, blood levels of C-reactive protein (CRP), a marker of inflammation, are linked with increased risk of the disease.
-Therefore, addressing inflammation is critical for protecting against Alzheimer’s and its progression.
+Therefore, addressing inflammation with natural anti-inflammatories is critical for protecting against Alzheimer’s and its progression.

 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin and ibuprofen, have been shown in more than 20 studies to help prevent Alzheimer’s and also retard the progression of the disease.
-But, rather than taking NSAIDs, which have a host of gastrointestinal and cardiovascular complications, here are three simple ways you can curb inflammation naturally:
+But, rather than taking NSAIDs, which have a host of gastrointestinal and cardiovascular complications, here are three simple tips to use natural anti-inflammatories: